 You are responsible for maintaining the confidentiality of your passwords or other account identifiers which you choose and all activities that occur under your account.

 By registering on the easd-elearning.org platform, you agree that:

-- You agree to notify us immediately if you become aware any unauthorised use of your password or account identifiers by others.
+• You agree to notify us immediately if you become aware of unauthorised use of your password or account identifiers by others.